-Bring the EHC to your school!
-The EHC offers a variety of outreach programs in both science and social studies.
+Bring the GEHC to your school!
+The GEHC offers a variety of outreach programs in both science and social studies.
 These outreach programs provide students with high quality, high interest instruction and provide teachers with the convenience of a field study in their own classroom.

 Program length- 1 hour

 Black bear, black bear where can he be?
 GEHC educators will share stories, songs, games, and fun bear facts with your students.
 This program is an exciting adventure for young students to learn about North America’s smallest bear.

 Georgia Animals In My Backyard

 Through hands-on investigation with the GEHC’s skins and skulls collection, students uncover physical and behavioral differences of some of Georgia’s local forest friends.
 Interactive games, a take-home craft, and a playful visit with our resident turtle help students understand animal needs and appreciate the role each of them play in protecting our native animal friends.